facebookarchive/Facebook-For-OpenCart/INSTALL_GUIDE_2.x.x.md

-Installation Guide for Facebook Business Extension v3.0.0
+Installation Guide for Facebook Business Extension before v3.0.0
 ====
 - The latest version of the plugin can be found at [here](https://github.com/facebookincubator/Facebook-For-OpenCart/releases/latest)
 - The latest version of the README can be found at [here](https://github.com/facebookincubator/Facebook-For-OpenCart/blob/master/README.md)
 - The latest version of the INSTALL_GUIDE can be found at [here](https://github.com/facebookincubator/Facebook-For-OpenCart/blob/master/INSTALL_GUIDE.md)
-- The previous version of INSTALL_GUIDE before v3.0.0 can be found at [here](https://github.com/facebookincubator/Facebook-For-OpenCart/blob/master/INSTALL_GUIDE_2.x.x.md)
 - The latest version of the FAQ can be found at [here](https://github.com/facebookincubator/Facebook-For-OpenCart/blob/master/FAQ.md)
-- The previous version of the FAQ before v3.0.0 can be found at [here](https://github.com/facebookincubator/Facebook-For-OpenCart/blob/master/FAQ_2.x.x.md)
 - For other questions or bug reporting, please create a ticket at our [github](https://github.com/facebookincubator/Facebook-For-OpenCart/issues)

 ====